-This report is divided into six sections:
+This report is divided into five sections:

 - Section 1: Describes the background to the study, sample information and specific areas of interest included in the 2017 survey and key results. - Section 2: Provides a description of the user categories (consistent with previous reports) and summaries of the usage behaviour of respondents.
-This is broken down into the different types of usage. - Section 3: Describes the respondents' attitudes toward privacy and security on the internet. - Section 4: Provides an overview of how the internet in New Zealand impacts on civic engagement and respondent's attitudes toward political engagement and freedom of speech. - Section 5: Provides an overview of the impact of the internet on those living with disabilities. - Section 6: Presents suggestions for future directions.
+This is broken down into the different types of usage. - Section 3: Describes the respondents' attitudes toward privacy and security on the internet. - Section 4: Provides an overview of how the internet in New Zealand impacts on civic engagement and respondent's attitudes toward political engagement and freedom of speech. - Section 5: Provides an overview of the impact of the internet on those living with disabilities.